 Askable Notes & Playback

-Designing a note taking feature to capture key moments from user interviews
+Designing a note-taking feature to capture key moments from customer interviews

-Designing a note taking feature to capture key moments from user interviews
+Designing a note-taking feature to capture key moments from customer interviews

-When I joined Askable, they had recently launched the first feature of Askable Sessions, their video interviewing tool.
-This feature allows researchers to set up calls, invite observers, and conduct moderated interviews with participants recruited through Askable.
+When I joined Askable, the team had recently launched the first feature of Askable Sessions, a video interviewing tool that allows researchers to set up calls, invite observers, and conduct moderated interviews with participants recruited through Askable.

 Company